squidfunk/mkdocs-material/docs/setup/dependencies/image-processing.md

 # Image processing

-Material for MkDocs depends on several libraries to allow for image processing as part of the build pipline, including [social cards] and [image optimization].
+Material for MkDocs depends on several libraries to allow for image processing as part of the build pipeline, including [social cards] and [image optimization].
 For this reason, a few external libraries must be installed on the host system.
 This section explains how to install them.